-The announcement, earlier this week (August 6), by the Palestine National Liberation Movement (FATAH) that female commandos are taking part in operations against Israeli troops, serves to underline the seriousness of the training of these women.
+Background: The announcement, earlier this week (August 6), by the Palestine National Liberation Movement (FATAH) that female commandos are taking part in operations against Israeli troops, serves to underline the seriousness of the training of these women.
 Girls as well as men are regularly recruited from the refugee camps in Jordan and are trained at Arab commando camps around Amman.

 The women go through the same rigourous training as the men, using live ammunition in exercises and facing the same hazards -- such as leaping through fire.

 The girls at this campsite, 10 miles (16 kilometres) from Amman, finish their course with a full scale mock attack on a building Live hand-grenades are used as well as live ammunition.

 For the girls who have successfully completed the training, there is short ceremony for their graduation.
 After a short address by their women's leader, they sing Arab commando songs.